trackmatic/trackmatic-documentation/index.md

 - Code - A unique error code which represents the error being generated
 - Key - Used to link the error to a specific field.
 Can be used for validation responses.

-> Note - The response is always be an array of error messages
+> Note - The response is always an array of error messages

 ## Timezones